Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 The importance of early identification and interventions for those with FASD cannot be overstated and this is why at FASD-CAN we are committed to helping educators become FASD-informed.

-FASD-CAN SUPPORT INITIATIVES FOR EDUCATORS
+FASD-CAN SUPPORT FOR EDUCATORS

-• The FASD Learning Support Resource is a downloadable, interactive, NZ-specific digital tool which is a collection of the best resources available for learning support staff and kaiako.
+• The FASD-CAN Learning Support Resource is a downloadable, interactive, NZ-specific digital tool which is a collection of the best resources available for learning support staff and kaiako.
 Please go to the ‘Download: FASD Learning Support Tool’ tab below.

 The school environment is extremely challenging for most students with FASD, irrespective of IQ or background.
 We fully understand that it's also challenging for many teachers trying to manage the FASD behavioural symptoms observed in a school environment, both in the classroom and the playground.